BBahrainy/RTALogger/README.md

 - At last the final element is log message, which contains log message data.

 ### Which Log Severity Levels to use
+- TRACE = 0 : all information that helps us to trace the processing of an incoming request through our application.
-- DEBUG = 0 : Low-level information, mostly for developers.
+- DEBUG = 1  : Low-level information, mostly for developers.
-- INFO = 1 : Generic (useful) information about system operation.
+- INFO = 2 : Generic (useful) information about system operation.
-- WARN = 2 : A warning, which it does NOT cause crashing the process.
+- WARN = 3 : A warning, which it does NOT cause crashing the process.
-- ERROR = 3 : A handleable error condition.
+- ERROR = 4 : A handleable error condition.
-- FATAL = 4 : An un-handleable error that results in a program crash.
+- FATAL = 5 : An un-handleable error that results in a program crash.
-- UNKNOWN = 5 : An unknown message that should always be logged.
+- UNKNOWN = 6 : An unknown message that should always be logged.

 ### Time for coding
 - create log manager instance: